 Once you have had your smear test, the samples are sent to the lab for analysis.
 The result will be posted to the patient’s home address from the Scottish Cervical Screening Programme approximately 6-8 weeks after the test has been done.
 A copy will also be sent to the practice and if necessary, we will contact you to discuss the results of your test.

 The Practice provides full antenatal and postnatal care for new mums and our GPs work alongside the attached Midwifery Team to monitor your health and the progress of your pregnancy.

 During the antenatal stages, we make sure that you are ‘booked in’ to the hospital and have arranged your scan dates.
 The frequency of antenatal appointments and involvement of midwives and other healthcare professionals will vary depending upon the pregnancy, but this will be discussed with you throughout your pregnancy.

 After the birth of your baby, your Midwife and the Health Visitor will visit you at home to check that everything is okay.
-If you need to see your GP, this can be done either by requesting a home visit or if you feel well enough, an appointment at the surgery.
 At around 6-8 weeks after the birth, you should make an appointment to see your GP for a postnatal check.

 Whooping Cough Vaccinations

-The Practice offers all registered pregnant women the opportunity to have their Whooping Cough Vaccination.
-Information on this vaccination is given to our ladies from the Midwife between 28 and 38 weeks.
-An appointment will be offered at that time for the Practice Nurse to administer this vaccination for you.
+All pregnant women have the opportunity to have their Whooping Cough Vaccination.
+Information on this vaccination is given to our ladies from the Midwife between 28 and 38 weeks and she will administer the vaccination at your ante natal appointment.